List of Islamic seminaries

-The Registan and its three madrasahs.
-From left to right: Ulugh Beg Madrasah, Tilya-Kori Madrasah and Sher-Dor Madrasah.
+The Registan and its three madrasas (from left to right): the Ulugh Beg Madrasa, the Tilakari Madrasa and the Sherdar Madrasa.

 This is a list of Islamic seminaries throughout history, including the operational, historical, defunct or converted ones.
-This list includes mainly madrasa in the Western context, which refers to the specific type of religious school or college for the study of the Islamic religion and Islamic educations, though this may not be the only subject studied.
-It also includes sectarian or regional variants which have distinct characteristics and traditions, though serves the identical purposes as seminary, namely Hawza of Shi'a Islam, Nezamiyeh in the medieval Persia, Darul Uloom which has roots in South Asia, Qawmi in Bangladesh, pesantren in Indonesia, and pondok in Malaysia and Southern Thailand.
+This list includes mainly madrasas in the Western context, which refers to a specific type of religious school or college for the study of the Islamic religion and Islamic educations, though this may not be the only subject studied.
+It also includes sectarian or regional variants which have distinct characteristics and traditions, though they serves identical purposes as seminary, namely Hawza of Shi'a Islam, Nizamiyya in the medieval Persia, Darul Uloom which has roots in South Asia, Qawmi in Bangladesh, pesantren in Indonesia, and pondok in Malaysia and Southern Thailand.
 This list does not include institutions which are not religious seminaries, but have an Islamic identity or charter, or devoted to sciences and arts usually associated with Islamic culture and history, namely Islamic University.